f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 - clear(0) is reported in alertEffect when alarm is cleared.
 - event(2) is updated in alertEffect when event notification is reported.

 From an SNMP trap monitoring/fault perspective it is recommended to focus on traps that have either an **alertEffect=1** indicating that an alert is being raised, or an **alertEffect=0** indicating that an alert is being cleared.
+These SNMP Traps should correspond to output in the **show system alarms** output when there is an active alarm.

 All other traps with **alertEffect=2** are providing additional detail that may be useful and may also corelate to raise or clear events, but from a fault monitoring perspective may be ignored.

 Currently, when an rSeries device has powered removed the AOM module will discard any state it has and when powered back on it may send many informational SNMP traps indicating the current status of certain sensors.
 These will all be sent with **alertEffect=2**, which can be ignored from an SNMP fault perspective.